-- If you have sent an application to immigration (for a green card, naturalization, work authorization or any type of lawful status); - If you have been arrested and the police took your fingerprints; - If you have a pending criminal case; - If you are on probation or parole; - If you have applied for a driver's license or registered a vehicle.
+If you were stopped by the Border Patrol or if you have submitted an immigration application (for a green card, naturalization, work authorization or any type of lawful status);

+If you have been arrested and the police took your fingerprints;

+If you are on probation or parole;

+If you have applied for a driver's license or registered a motor vehicle.

+Where is ICE arresting people?